visdmin/ansible-new-relic-php-agent/README.md

   - `config_path`: direcotry where `php` configuration is located (`php.d/`)

 #### Optional fields for `php_installation`:
+  - `state`: [present | absent] can be used to disable php single installation (removes the .ini file for the installation)
   - `php_fpm_service_name`: php-fpm service name to be restarted when php configuration changes are done.
   - `web_server_service_name`: web-server service name to be restarted when php configuration changes are done.
   - `ini`: newrelic.ini configuration variables